gregoire-cousin-idnow/webcore-idnow-configuration/README.md

 1. Product Manager Lisa is planning features for the next release
 2. She reviews the current configurations for version 2.1.0
 3. She creates a new version 2.2.0 by duplicating 2.1.0
+4. She adds the necessary shortnames to the new version
-4. She modifies specific configurations to enable new features
+5. She modifies specific configurations to enable new features
-5. The development team can now work with these configurations
+6. The development team can now work with these configurations

 ## 🔌 Integration Examples